 One shared detail between The Moderns™ and Traditional architectural style is where these homes work best.
 Eclectic neighborhoods with a variety of architectural styles are as welcoming to mid-century-modern style homes as they are to Traditional ones.
 Modern architecture also works beautifully in the following locations:

 Strong geometric shapes, uncluttered facades, and bold outdoor spaces, provide owners of modern style homes with visual interest and delightful possibilities.
-If The Moderns™ architectural style sounds like it meets your tastes and your lifestyle, learn more about the collection, and how you can begin designing your cutting-edge home, here.
-Additionally, browse this architectural style’s floor plan concepts here.
+If The Moderns™ architectural style sounds like it meets your tastes and your lifestyle, learn more about the collection, and how you can begin designing your cutting-edge home.
+Additionally, browse MidCentury floor plan concepts.

 Whether part of an established neighborhood or nestled behind the dunes of a sweeping beach, Traditional architecture is where timber framing frequently has its best opportunity to make a show.
 You can expect gorgeous hardwood timbers to lend an enticing accent throughout your home, making it warm and welcoming from entry to egress.